ait-aecid/kyoushi-environment/README.md

 ### Generating a Testbed from the Models

-First, switch into a directory named kyoushi and check out the kyoushi-environment:
+First, switch into a directory named kyoushi and check out the kyoushi-environment (this repository):

 ```bash
 user@ubuntu:~$ mkdir kyoushi